 If the put-call option is exercised, we will form a Delaware limited liability company, MPT of Hammond, LLC, which will own the facility.
-Initially, our operating partnership will own all of the membership interests in this limited liability company; however, the letter of commitment provides that, at some point following closing, we have agreed, subject to applicable healthcare regulations, to offer up to 30% of the interests in this limited liability company to local physicians.
+Initially, our operating partnership will own all of the membership interests in this limited liability company; however, the letter of commitment provides that, at some point following closing, we have agreed to offer up to 30% of the interests in this limited liability company to local physicians.